Cinderella City: 1970s

 Through the early 1970s, Cinderella City was very successful.
 Over 15,000 people visited the mall daily.
 Management received hundreds of applications from potential tenants, although all spaces were filled.
 For the first few years, the mall's 14,000 parking spaces were filled to capacity and some visitors had to park in blocks surrounding the mall.

 Guy "Yug" London, a professional artist, painted surrealistic work in a public area in the mall.
 He initially sold these paintings in the center court, and later moved to Cinder Alley.

-Originally designed as a single large screen theater the cinema was unable to compete with the areas growing multi-plex cinemas.
+Originally designed as a single large screen theater, the cinema was unable to compete with the area's growing multi-plex cinemas.
 It closed for renovation and reopened as a two screen multi-plex.
 This however was not enough to stave off the competition of theaters with more screens.
 Eventually the cinema closed and was bulldozed, leaving Neusteter's as the southwest anchor.

 During a routine structural inspection, workers found cracking on a pillar in the JCPenney store on the mall's north side.
 Fearing a structural failure, they checked other places for similar fractures, and found the massive parking deck was also becoming unsafe.
 The mall closed for over two months for structural repairs.